rmkrupp/cards/planning/rules.md

 to life-energy, another character, etc.

 Character cards have traits that may affect many things, such as damage taken.
-For example, if a character is human and a spell the opponent is using affects humans more, then it will do more damage or have more effect relative to the amount of human that card is.
+For example, if a character is human and a effect the opponent is using affects humans more, then it will do more damage or have more effect relative to the amount of human that card is.